badfeather/bfnest/README.md

 * Keep outputted CSS as lean as possible, utilizing LESS extends wherever possible
 * Rethinking each mixin or style rule poached from a framework - still work to do on this
 * Compartmentalize the LESS files enough to make it easy to find what I'm looking for, but not get obnoxious about it

+#### Javascript
+* Provide enough vendor scripts, ie. Modernizr, Respond.js, etc. to make responsive sites, but not get obnoxious about it.
+Probably need to slim this down a bit.
+* Keep the scripts lean by concatenating and minifying whenever possible and minimizing the amount of calls to external scripts

 #### HTML markup
 * Provide enough classes and containers to target what I need in the CSS with as little specificity as possible, but not get obnoxious about it